Background Image

 Dr.rer.nat., Dipl.-Hydrol., TUD, Germany

-Working in the Hamilton office from 2006 till 2010, Thomas (‘Eddy’) focused on measuring and modelling water and contaminant fluxes through the vadose zone at Lincoln Agritech’s ‘Spydia’ facility near Lake Taupo.
-Despite relocating to Germany in 2010, Eddy continues to contribute to Lincoln Agritech’s research on a part-time basis.
+Thomas worked at Lincoln Agritech’s Hamilton office from 2006 to 2010, focusing on water and contaminant fluxes through the vadose zone at the unique ‘Spydia’ facility near Lake Taupo.
+Since relocating to Germany, he continues to contribute part‑time to Lincoln Agritech’s research while leading several programmes as Professor of Stochastic Hydrology at Dresden University of Technology (TUD), Germany.

 Publications